Back to main page...

 Custom #1..#16 global groove styles can be freely edited.
 They are stored on SD Card (MBSEQ_G.V4 file) and available for all patterns of a session:

 There are eight trigger layers A..H which control additional trigger functions.
-They can be set for each step individually with the 16 GP buttons within the Edit screen.
+They can be set for each step individually with the 16 GP buttons within the Edit page.
 Following triggers can be assigned to the trigger layers:

 Push a GP button to trigger a step manually.
 Only the steps of selected tracks will be played.
 If the sequencer is running, it will continue from the position you've triggered.
 Accordingly, this page can also be used for live adjustments of the sequencer position.